grpc/proposal/A36-xds-for-servers.md

 on `use_original_dst`.
 It also applies to `server_names`, `transport_protocol`,
 `application_protocols` which depend on `Listener.listener_filters`.

+### Language-specifics

+The overall "wrapping" server API has many language-specific ramifications.
+We show each individual language's approach.

 XdsClients may be shared without impacting this design.
-If shared, any mentions of "creating" or "shutting down" a XdsClient would simply mean "acquire a reference" and "release a reference" on the shared instance, or similar behavior.
+If shared, any mentions of "creating" or "shutting down" an XdsClient would simply mean "acquire a reference" and "release a reference" on the shared instance, or similar behavior.
 Such sharing does not avoid the need of shutting down XdsClients when no longer in use; they are a resource and must not be leaked.

-This overall "wrapping" server API has many language-specific ramifications.
-We show each individual language's approach.

 ### C++